 Rainbow Valley is about 80 kilometres south of Alice Springs, before you take a 20 kilometre dirt road to the car park.
 The signs say 4WD only and the track can be pretty soft in parts, so make sure you’re prepared for the conditions.

 Kings Canyon lies half way between Alice Springs and Uluru and is the perfect desert detour to explore more of the Red Centre.
 The canyon is brimming with soaring red rock faces, overlooking palm forests below and is home to over 600 species of plants and animals, along with the Luritja Aboriginal people who have lived here for 20,000 years.

 There are lots of different ways to experience Kings Canyon, including the popular Rim Walk (which takes 3-4 hours along a 6 kilometre track), or you can explore from the back of a camel, the heights of a helicopter or by quad bike.
 It’s a truly unique piece of Australia that shouldn’t be missed.

 Where to eat in Alice Springs

-Monte’s Lounge – for a very unique, outdoor, circus feel with a large beer garden and no walls.
-A great place to grab a drink, burger and a booth and watch the footy or dance the night away to a live band.
+Monte’s Lounge – for a very unique, outdoor, circus feel with a large beer garden and no walls, Monte’s Lounge is a great place to grab a drink, burger and a booth and watch the footy or dance the night away to a live band.

-The Juicy Rump – offering a spacious deck and beer garden right beneath the beautiful MacDonnell Ranges.
+The Juicy Rump – offering a spacious deck and beer garden right beneath the beautiful MacDonnell Ranges inside the Lasseters Hotel.